-When the student is ready is schedule the comprehensive exam, the student should complete the scheduling form on page 2 of the attached document.
+When the student is ready is schedule the comprehensive exam, the student should complete the scheduling form on page 2 of this document.

 Structure of the Exam

 The take-home written exam will consist of three to four essay questions about the student’s coursework.
-Each member of the committee may submit one question, or committee members may collaborate to create questions.
+Members of the committee may submit individual questions, or committee members may collaborate to create questions.
 During the written exam, students can consult course readings, and assignments, as long as all resources are properly cited.
 The questions for the written exam will be emailed to the student on the day of the exam.
 Students will have 48 hours to complete the exam.